By Signing Jacoby Ellsbury, the Yankees’ Hal Steinbrenner is Finally Breaking Bad

 For the last two offseasons, Hal Steinbrenner was merely an onlooker walking the aisles of the wholesale store that is MLB’s free agency.
 Hal Steinbrenner did nothing as owners like Art Moreno, John Malone, and Mike Ilitch gathered their supplies.

-But, as Hal watched other teams operate during the last two winters, he understood what was happening The other owners were growing confident and becoming bolder.
+But, as Hal watched other teams operate during the last two winters, he saw what was happening.
+With the Yankees staying out of the free agent fray, the other owners were growing confident and becoming bolder.
 It seemed that the rest of baseball no longer viewed the Yankees as a threat in the marketplace.